-Welcome to the new M.Sc.
+Welcome to the M.Sc.
 Marine Biology programme

-From winter term 2020/2021 onwards, the revised M.Sc.
+The M.Sc.
 Marine Biology programme offers two study profiles: Marine Biology and International Studies in Aquatic Tropical Ecology (ISATEC).
 Marine Biology is strongly research-oriented.
 The graduates are trained to develop hypotheses-driven research concepts and to design appropriate experimental approaches in order to answer profound questions related to the large field of marine ecosystem and organism functioning and of potential impacts of local, regional and global environmental change.
 ISATEC has a more applied focus, addressing the sustainable use and conservation of tropical coastal ecosystems such as coral reefs and mangroves.

 Many courses are actually taught in the laboratories and facilities of the institutes benefiting from cutting-edge research infrastructure and first-hand contact to leading experts.
 This unique context sets the scene for direct links from current state of research to academic training.

 ISATEC is a member of the DAAD (German Academic Exchange Service) scholarship programme “Development-Related Postgraduate Courses”.
 If you are a citizen of a developing country, you may thus apply for a scholarship for the ISATEC profile through the DAAD.